 Were Green Chef Recipes Easy to Remake?

-According to reviews, the cost of attempting to remake a Green Chef recipe is bumped up by the use of all organic ingredients.
+According to reviews, the cost of attempting to remake a Green Chef recipe is bumped up by the list of all-organic ingredients.
 However, it could be done for less by simply sticking to non-organic items.

 Note that one thing to consider when calculating the cost and usefulness of a recipe is the frequency with which you’ll use ingredients.
 This is negated in a fresh food delivery, as everything is premeasured.

-However, the reviewer found that out of the 22 ingredients on her shopping list when trying to recreate the recipes, some were shelf-stable, but nine left her with “waste” because they weren’t used up in another recipe before spoiling.
+However, the reviewer found that out of the 22 ingredients she purchased when trying to recreate the recipes, some were shelf-stable, but nine left her with “waste” because they weren’t used up in another recipe before spoiling.
 (Thyme, fennel fronds, and buttermilk were given as examples.)

 While this consideration doesn’t affect the immediate cost of a recipe, it does factor into the convenience and cost of being able to revisit a meal that you enjoyed—just something to keep in mind when considering the long term benefits of using a meal delivery service to add to your recipe collection.